 Store the biscuits in the freezer and take out as needed.
 They can be stored for up to three days in the refrigerator.

 - 2 1/2 cups rice flour or brown rice flour

 - 1 cup cooked vegetables (winter squashes, zucchini, or sweet potatoes)

 - 1/2 cups cold water

-Instructions: See recipe #1.
-Bake in preheated oven at 350 for 25 minutes.
-Feed to your dog up to a week and freeze leftovers.
+Follow the same instructions as for recipe 1, above, except bake in preheated oven at 350 for 25 minutes.
+Feed to your dog up to 1 week and freeze leftovers.

 Kidney and Liver Disease Diet Restrictions for Dogs